sentenz/convention/about/package-managers.md

 ## build2

-[build2](https://github.com/build2/build2) is an open source, cross-platform toolchain for building and packaging C++ code.
+[build2](https://github.com/build2/build2) is a C/C++ cross-platform toolchain for building and packaging code.

 build2 is a modern build system and dependency manager for the C++ language that provide a consistent, out of the box interface across multiple platforms and compilers

 ## Hunter

-[Hunter](https://github.com/cpp-pm/hunter) is a CMake driven C/C++ cross-platform package manager for Linux, Windows, macOS, iOS, Android, Raspberry Pi, etc.
+[Hunter](https://github.com/cpp-pm/hunter)  is a C/C++, CMake driven cross-platform package manager for Linux, Windows, macOS, iOS, Android, Raspberry Pi, etc.

 Hunter does not need any external configuration file or run any application before editing the project or running cmake from command line.
 All the libraries to be installed are set in the file CMakeFiles.txt.
 If they are not available in the system, they are automatically downloaded and installed.

 ## cget

-[cget](https://github.com/pfultz2/cget) is a C++ package retrieval not a package manager.
+[cget](https://github.com/pfultz2/cget)  is a C/C++ package retrieval, not a package manager.

 cget creates a cmake toolchain file with the settings necessary to build and find the libraries.